What is this subject about?

 Drawing in fine art forms the basis of the development process, from conception to final outcomes.
 You will be encouraged to experiment with traditional and non traditional media and will work in 2D and 3D.
 Your sketchbooks will be filled with sustained and focused investigations as you explore the formal elements- line, tone, colour, composition, shape and texture.
 Contextual understanding is paramount.
 This will be developed through the individual and class study of art history though museums trips, contemporary art shows, architecture, literature and music, in addition to exploring nature and the man-made world through self devised visual research.

 What will I study in the second year?

 The skills you have learned in the first year provide a starting point for your second year.
-These skills will enable you, with guidance, to now pursue your own individual creative and visual ideas.
-You will choose your own starting points for coursework and by analysing and refining your work you will produce ambitious, challenging and thoughtful outcomes.
+These skills will enable you, with guidance, to pursue your own individual creative and visual ideas.
+You will choose your own starting points for coursework and by analysing and refining your work, you will produce ambitious, challenging and thoughtful outcomes.

 In addition to your practical studio work you will also complete a written and illustrated personal study of between one thousand and three thousand words.
 This critical and analytical essay will explore the work of artists that connect to your own studio work.

 How is the course assessed?

 Coursework – 60% (the art essay is worth 20% of coursework and 12% of the overall grade).